I am a professional financial adviser who writes on different topics.

 Diagnosis: Endometrial Andenocarcinoma

-Self-advocating when you know something is wrong with your body is SO ESSENTIAL.
-The doctor finally agreed to do a hysterectomy but she warned me it wouldn't be for a few months because the hospitals were overrun with COVID.
+Self-advocating when you know something is wrong with your body is so essential.
+The doctor finally agreed to do a hysterectomy, but she warned me it wouldn't be for a few months because the hospitals were overrun with COVID.
 I waited and continued to call.
-I became frustrated and basically threw a fit a couple of months later so they finally schedule a hysterectomy.
-I was told that they would try and do it vaginally so I didn't have a long recovery time.
+I became frustrated and basically threw a fit a couple of months later, so they finally scheduled a hysterectomy.
+I was told that they would try and do it vaginally, so I didn't have a long recovery time.

 The day of the surgery finally came.
 The doctor came to see me before the surgery.
 All I knew was she was going to remove the uterus and leave the ovaries in so I didn't go into 'hard menopause.'
 When I woke up, I was shocked.

 My doctor, who blew off my symptoms for months, went and spoke to my husband.
 She didn't bother speaking to me.
 She showed my husband a picture of my uterus that she had on her phone.
-It turns out, my uterus was 'the biggest uterus she ever saw.'
+It turns out that my uterus was 'the biggest uterus she ever saw.'
 It was the size of a basketball and weighed about 20 pounds.
 It was so big, that she had to leave the cervix in because she wasn't able to get to it.
-I ended up in the hospital for five days because I had a 12-inch incision, I had a high fever, and I was in copious amounts of pain.
+I ended up in the hospital for five days because I had a 12-inch incision; I had a high fever and was in copious amounts of pain.

 To make matters worse, my doctor never came and talked to me after the surgery.
 Instead, she left and went on vacation.
 She forgot to call in the pain meds for the nurses to administer, so I laid in agony for about 4 hours while the nurses called over and over again to try and get a doctor to get me some morphine.
 I was later apologized to by the hospital and several doctors, but it was very upsetting and caused my recovery to be prolonged.
 I couldn't wait to leave.